 Subtraction means you are taking something away from a group.
-As per the mathematics, there are three parts in the subtraction equation.
+As per mathematics, there are three parts to the subtraction equation.

-Currently, in excel, there is no specific or in built universal Subtraction function or formula in excel to perform subtraction between two numbers, you have to use the dash (-) or minus sign symbol which is a subtraction sign or arithmetic operators to subtract between two numbers
+Currently, there is no specific or inbuilt universal Subtraction function or formula in excel; to perform a subtraction between two numbers, you have to use the dash (-) or minus sign symbol, which is a subtraction sign or arithmetic operators to subtract between two numbers.

 Below mentioned arithmetic operators are used to perform the calculation in excel.

-Subtraction is the opposite to addition process.
+Subtraction is the opposite of the addition process.
 It is an operation performed on a pair of numbers in order to obtain or derive a difference between two numbers.

-SUM function is also helpful in Subtraction where it subtracts all the numbers given as a range of values in arguments and returns the desired output
+The SUM function is also helpful in Subtraction, where it subtracts all the numbers given as a range of values in arguments and returns the desired output.

 How to do Subtraction between Numbers and other Values in Excel